BlockchainCommons/developer-web-site/_pages/envelope-tech.md

 solved!
 In situations where that is an issue, Gordian Envelope supports salting.

-The methodology behind salting is simple: add a new assertion to an Envelope that contains `salt` as a predicate and a random number as an object.
+The methodology behind salting is simple: add a new assertion to an envelope that contains `salt` as a predicate and a random number as an object.

 This is particularly useful when adding it to a subject, predicate, or object that might be easily guessable and that you don't _want_ to be